 Step 1: Get buy-in from your team

-This includes engaging the hiring managers for each of your vacant positions, as they will need to interview candidates who make it past the preliminary screening phases.
-Consider creating a short training session for hiring managers on how to conduct structured interviews.
+This includes engaging the hiring managers for your vacant positions, as they will need to interview candidates who make it past the preliminary screening phases.
+Consider creating a short training session for hiring managers on conducting structured interviews.
 They can complete this crash course before their round of interviews begins.

 Step 2: Write the job description